You want smart political talk without the meltdowns?

 And she just said, you know what?

-I'm just I'm just trying to make the the free throws, and it was a flagrant foul.
+I'm just, I'm just trying to make the free throws.

-It's it's pretty unreal.
+It's pretty unreal.

-Um there is if you if you're worried about your kids online, I urge you to pay attention to this.
+There is, if you're worried about your kids online, I urge you to pay attention to this.

-There is a popular apparently there's like pre-teen girls' Instagram followers, and a Midwest mom encouraged her preteen daughter to launch an Instagram account to fulfill a dream of becoming an online influencer.
+There is a popular, apparently there's like pre-teen girls, Instagram followers, and a Midwest mom encouraged her pre-teen daughter to launch an Instagram account to fulfill a dream of becoming an online influencer.

 There was a report out today.

-92% of the followers, in this case, this girl's followers, she's preteen, are creepy grown men.
+I'm not sure if you saw this, Linda, 92% of the followers, in this case, this girl's followers, she's pre-teen, are creepy grown men.

 I mean, how scary is that?